You are currently viewing Rangtse Ney, the Secret Abode of Guru Rinpoche and Khandro Yeshe Tsogyel

 Rangtse Ney is a sacred site that holds great historical and religious significance.
 It is believed to be the secret abode of Guru Rinpoche and Khandro Yeshey Tshogyel, who meditated at the site and left their imprints on the rocks inside the cave.

-In Lodruk Chojung written by the late 69th Je Khenpo Geshe Geden Rinchen, it is written that there is a sacred place of Guru Rinpoche called “Rinchen Shong” in southern Haa and it is believed that one such place is Rangtse Ney.
+In Lodruk Chojung written by the late 69th Je Khenpo Geshe Geden Rinchen, it is stated that a sacred place of Guru Rinpoche called “Rinchen Shong” in southern Haa is Rangtse Ney.
 The name Rangtse Ney is derived from the prophecy of Guru Rinpoche.
 The sacred site is also known as Sangbay Ney which literarily translates as ‘the site which is concealed’, and sometimes, it is also called Mochu Ney as it is located near the river – Amo Chu.

 In chapter 34 of Terton Sherab Mebar’s biography, Rongtse Ney is mentioned as Rinchen Dzong.